-Our methodology of action places the young person at the heart of the training, which includes technical and academic content and which promotes periods of internship and apprenticeship.
-All aspects of the individual are taken into account in order to facilitate the student's long-term integration into the world of work.
+Our action methodology places the young person at the heart of the training, which includes echnical and academic content and which promotes periods of internship and apprenticeship.
+All aspects of the person are taken into account in order to facilitate the student's long-term integration into the world of work.
 The IECD thus supports the beneficiaries in acquiring and developing key life skills: selfconfidence, communication, civic engagement, teamwork, etc.

-Guidance activities for employment and integration play a central role in facilitating access to employment for young people.
+Guidance actions for employment and integration play a central role in facilitating access to employment for young people.
 The IECD encourages the creation of career guidance offices (BOE) to help young people build up their professional projects.